DataDog/integrations-core/docs/dev/new_check_howto.md

 {{% /tab %}}
 {{% tab "Service Check" %}}

-The example integration contains a service check, so you need to add it to the `awesome/assets/service_checks.json` file:
+The example integration contains a Service Check, so you need to add it to the `awesome/assets/service_checks.json` file:

 ```json
 [